contentauth/c2pa-c/README.md

 - Read and validate C2PA data from media files in [supported formats](#supported-file-formats).
 - Add signed manifests to media files in [supported formats](#supported-file-formats).

+This documentation assumes you are using this library with C++.

 ## Installation

-Add prebuilt library and header files to your project.
+Add the prebuilt library and header files (`include/c2pa.h` for C or `include/c2pa.hpp` for C++) to your project.

+For instructions on how to build the library and run the tests and examples, see [Development](#development) below.

 ## Usage

-To use this library, you must include the header file in your code as follows:
+To use this library, include the header file in your code as follows:

 ```cpp
 #include "c2pa.hpp"